Neophutos/Neophutos/README.md

 My name is Ben and I'm a business informatics student in a dual study programme.
 I'm from Germany, living close to Berlin and currently working at Berlin Brandenburg Airport.
 You can also find me on [![LinkedIn][2.2]][2].

-### 👨🏻‍💻 Coding Skills
+### 💻 Coding Skills

-I'm currently using Java as a main programming language for university.
+I'm currently using Java and R as my main programming languages for university.
 In the meantime I'm trying to get my hands on Python and Flutter.

 <!-- Icons -->